-There’s something rather spooky about the Genoese Towers dotted along Corsica's dramatic coastline: echoing cries whistle in numbed ears from distant tower-keepers as they prepare for invaders to claim the Island of Beauty.
+Genoese Towers dotted along Corsica's dramatic coastline almost echo cries from the past from distant tower-keepers, warning of pirates or invaders to claim the Island of Beauty.

 What is the Corsican Maquis?

-It’s hard to imagine that just 15 minutes in the car inland and you're already driving in the snow-capped mountains.
-Donkeys and goats grazing on the higher maquis-floored slopes make life seem at a completely different pace to city life as we know it.
+Just 15 minutes by car inland and you're already in the often snow-capped mountains.
+Donkeys and goats graze on the higher maquis-floored slopes.
+Life is at a completely different pace to Parisian life.

 Inspiration for Land & Sea Salad

-Serve the smoked salmon with thin slices of Corsican Lonzo (my favourite charcuterie as it’s a fillet cut without much fat) or your favourite thin slices of charcuterie meat.
-Add some lamb's lettuce (salade de mâche) and julienne strips of chiogga beetroot (marinated in olive oil and Xeres vinegar).
+Serve the smoked salmon (or smoked trout) with thin slices of your favourite charcuterie or cured meat.
+Add some lamb's lettuce (salade de mâche) or watercress (cresson) and julienne strips of chiogga beetroot (marinated in olive oil and Xeres vinegar), like the chef prepared.

-I added some finely chopped Granny Smith apple marinated in lemon juice for that extra personal touch.
-Plus, just saying that adding a beetroot and horseradish macaron takes it to the next level!
-Macaron recipe in Mad About Macarons – there’s a whole chapter on savoury macarons.
+I add some finely chopped Granny Smith apple marinated in lemon juice for that extra personal touch.

-- 8-12 thin slices charcuterie* (see notes) (Lonzo, Coppa, or other dried ham)
+- 8-12 thin slices charcuterie* (see notes) (Lonzo, Coppa, or other cured ham)

 - 1 tart apple (Granny Smith, Ariane) chopped finely

 - ½ lemon, juice only (or lime)